Written by: Milica Bokšan

 The difference is in the last letter of the interrogative pronoun Šta, so if you ask in Serbia:

-Što gledaš?
-(In Serbia this means = Why are you watching that?)
+– Što gledaš?
+(In Serbia, this informally means = Why are you watching that?)

 You will get the answer: